2020 New Orleans Saints season: NFC Wild Card Playoffs: vs. (7) Chicago Bears

-For the first time since the 2006 season, the Saints meet the Bears in the playoffs.
-It also marked their first victory against Chicago in the playoffs, with the Bears having won the 1990 Wild Card game and the 2006 NFC Championship.
+For the first time since the 2006 season, the Saints met the Bears in the playoffs.
+It also marked their first victory against Chicago in the playoffs, with the Bears having won the 1990 Wild Card Game and the 2006 NFC Championship Game.
 It was primarily due to the Saints dominating on both sides of the ball for all four quarters.
 During a 4th down play, Alex Kemp got confused by misreading Cordarrelle Patterson's uniform number, making Patterson curse on the microphone.
-Anthony Miller threw a punch at Chauncey Gardner-Johnson, resulting in both players getting offsetting unsportsmanlike conduct penalties, thus an ejection for Miller.
+Anthony Miller threw a punch at C.J.
+Gardner-Johnson, resulting in both players getting offsetting unsportsmanlike conduct penalties, thus an ejection for Miller.
 This was not only aired on CBS, it was also the first game to be aired on Nickelodeon.
+As of 2025, this was the most recent playoff win for the Saints.